emqx/eip/active/0016-emqx-conf.md

 * To load changed configs, it usually requires restarting an application, or reloading a plugin, or sometimes even restarting the node.
 * When managing a cluster, one would have to update config files one node after another.
 * Mnesia was used to store some of the configs (such as rule-engine resources) in order to get them replicated, which made it less configurable because it was not possible to bootstrap such configs from a file which can be prepared before the node boots.
 Instead, one would have to wait for the node to boot, and then call HTTP API to make the changes.
-Try to find a suitable way to:

-- Hot update configurations via HTTP API.
+In this proposal, we try to address the pain-points by
+- Supporting HTTP APIs to perform live config changes and reload.
+- Persisting changes made from HTTP APIs on disk in HOCON format.
-- Maintain consistency of the configuration across the cluster, for example `authorization.source`, rules engine's rules.
+- Maintaining consistency across the nodes in the cluster.
+For example authentication & authorisation (ACL) configs, and rule-engine rules.

-- Different nodes of the cluster may set different values for the same configuration item, such as: use different `rate_limit` settings for machines with different hardware limitations.
+In 5.0, no config is stored in Mnesia, however such changes are not in the scope of this EIP.
+Some configs may not make sense to be the same for all nodes, so we should also allow local node overrides. such as `rate_limit` settings for nodes per their hardware capacity.

 ## Design